GTLugo/Dioxide/README.md

 # [`dioxide_os`](https://github.com/dioxide-os/dioxide)

 Dioxide is an experimental OS built in pure Rust for educational purposes.
+Right now, it doesn't do a whole lot.
 It was made by following the excellent material by phil-opp, [Writing an OS in Rust](https://os.phil-opp.com/).

 You will find most of the code for the kernel in the `crates/dioxide` directory.